Curlee and Sarah Discaya

 Pacifico "Curlee" Felizario Discaya II (born May 15, 1975) and Cezarah Rowena "Sarah" Cruz Discaya (born November 10, 1976) are Filipino businesspeople and politicians.
-The married couple are associated with the construction firms Alpha and Omega Construction and St. Gerrard Construction Corporation, which were labeled as among the top proprietors for various flood control projects under Rodrigo Duterte and Bongbong Marcos administrations, in addition to seven other construction firms.
+The married couple are associated with the construction firms Alpha and Omega, St. Timothy Construction and St. Gerrard Construction, which were labeled as among the top proprietors for various flood control projects and school infrastructure projects under Rodrigo Duterte and Bongbong Marcos administrations, in addition to six other construction firms.

-Sarah Discaya was also a mayoral candidate in the 2025 Pasig local elections, where she lost to incumbent mayor Vico Sotto.
+Sarah Discaya was also a mayoral candidate in the 2025 Pasig local elections, where she lost via landslide to incumbent mayor Vico Sotto.

 Early lives and education

 Sarah Discaya

 Sarah Discaya was born on November 10, 1976, in London, England.
 Her parents are both overseas Filipino workers; her mother worked as a chambermaid, while her father was a waiter.
 In a 2025 Senate inquiry, Discaya described her Filipino father as being a "contractor before for LGU".
 She professed that she lived a middle-class life in the United Kingdom.

-A Vera Files column claimed that Discaya was born out of wedlock to a Filipino-British father.
-The "Cruz" in Sarah Discaya's name was her Filipino stepfather's surname.
+A Vera Files column claimed that Discaya was born out of wedlock to a Filipino-British father; the "Cruz" in Sarah Discaya's name was her Filipino stepfather's surname.
 The same column claimed that Liza is her maternal half-sister.

 Discaya accomplished her primary and secondary education in London then moved to the Philippines to pursue tertiary education.
 She pursued a business administration degree at the La Consolacion College Pasig for two years before earning her Bachelor of Science in Business Administration major in Management of Service Institution degree at the Pasig Catholic College.
-She later worked as a dental clinic receptionist and as an orthodontic nurse.

-Sarah Discaya also had a brief stint in the entertainment industry, working alongside Nora Aunor before she was asked to stop by her mother.
+She later worked as a dental clinic receptionist, then as an orthodontic nurse as well as doing a brief stint in the entertainment industry, working alongside Nora Aunor before being asked to stop by her mother.

 Curlee Discaya

-Pacifico "Curlee" Discaya II, the eventual husband of Sarah, was born on May 15, 1975.
+Pacifico "Curlee" Discaya II was born on May 15, 1975.
 Curlee is one of two twins both named Pacifico Discaya.
 According to Sarah Discaya from the Korina Interviews interview in January 2024, Pacifico "Butch" Discaya I died in 2006 in a subdivision dispute.
 He spent time in the church during his childhood doing custodial work to support his studies.
 He says he is the only college graduate in his immediate family, studying at the Pasig Catholic College where he met his eventual wife Sarah.

 Curlee Discaya once considered priesthood, but eventually became a contractor who works with the government due to financial and pragmatic reasons.

 Business careers

 Curlee and Sarah Discaya are noted for their involvement in the construction industry.

-The Discayas owns or had owned the following companies:
+The Discayas own or had owned the following companies (all of which have had their contractor licenses revoked by September 1, 2025):